rudidude86/gura-lang.github.io/documents/Mapping-Process.md

         // x is an iterator that will generate 'HELLO', 'GURA' and 'WORLD'.

-   It means that the actual evaluation of the function `g()` will be postponed by the time when the created iterator is evaluated.
+   It means that the actual evaluation of the function `g()` will be postponed by the time when the created iterator is evaluated or destroyed.
    This is important because using an iterator will enable you to avoid unnecessary calculation and memory consumption.